AU-Master-Thesis/thesis/sections/1-introduction/research.typ

   #set enum(numbering: req-enum.with(prefix: "RQ-1.", color: theme.teal))
   // + Which programming language will be optimal for scientific communication and extensibility?
   // + Is it possible to reproduce the results of the original #acr("GBP") Planner in the developed simulator?
-  + Which architecture and framework is suitable for presenting an extensible simulator, an easy-to-understand visual, and a user-friendly interface, and can it reproduce the original results?#note.jo[this one got more detail, is it good?]
+  + Which architecture and framework is suitable for presenting an extensible simulator, an easy-to-understand visual, and a user-friendly interface, and can it reproduce the original results?
   + What kind of tooling will be most beneficial for the software?
   + How can tooling help with future reproducibility and engagement with the software?
   + How can tooling help with understanding and extending the software?